 The lobby on the main level will set the stage for the library’s role as a public commons, serving as an integral connector to resources within the library and featuring self-service checkpoints, a café, immersive theater area, and reading zones.
 A prominent wall will display an art installation as part of the public art program for the City of Charlotte and Mecklenburg County, utilizing a national selection process to select an artist.
 On the lower level, visitors will find pre-function and event space available for gatherings, meetings, and other public co-working needs.

 Openness and visibility to the upper levels are achieved with a dramatic, curved atrium that rises through five floors to a skylight above.
 The atrium is ringed by a staircase and seating areas that will activate the center of the building.
 Opportunity and innovation are the themes on the second floor, housing a welcome and orientation center for new Mecklenburg residents, complete with a job training center, counseling services space, and the core technology and makerspace offerings.
-This level will also house the computer lab, digital visualization lab, and recording studios – all spaces that are central to improving access to education and opportunity in the region.
+This level will also house the computer lab and digital visualization lab – all spaces that are central to improving access to education and opportunity in the region.
 Laptop vending machines and a version of a “genius bar” will provide tech resources and assistance to all.
 An outdoor terrace will offer reading space in the shade of the oaks on Tryon Street.

 Soft seating options for research and reference are sprawled throughout the third floor, which will overlook Tryon and 6th Street and contain most of the staff spaces as well as the bulk of the physical collection.
 The design of the fourth floor will showcase the revamped Robinson-Spangler Carolina Room and house the library’s special collections, an immersive theater, and more staff space.
-Arriving on the fifth floor, visitors can access the capacious main reading room and the outdoor terrace, the first public rooftop space in Uptown Charlotte.
+Arriving on the fifth floor, visitors can access the capacious destination reading room and the outdoor terrace, the first public rooftop space in Uptown Charlotte.
 This flexible terrace can accommodate meetings and events in addition to individual use.

 Clark Nexsen is the Architect-of-Record, working in association with Snøhetta, a team previously partnered on the James B. Hunt Library at NC State University.
 The facility is being designed based on sustainable principles and will include energy efficient lighting, heating, air conditioning, flooring, green furnishings, and fixtures with a low environmental impact.
 The project is scheduled for completion in the spring of 2026.